ropensci/spatsoc/vignettes/intragroup-dynamics.md

 group is an aggregate metric of the time in the first rank position within group.
 The distance to leader is the geographic distance from the focal individual to the group’s leader.
-The direction to leader is the absolute azimuth from the focal individual to the group’s leader.
+The direction to leader is the absolute bearing from the focal individual to the group’s leader.

 ``` r
 projection <- 32636